 For over a decade, Karen Olick has provided strategic counsel and media advice to Democratic candidates, advocacy groups, and companies with brand challenges.
 Her clients have included technology and energy companies, ballot measure campaigns, and numerous candidates for federal and state offices.

-Karen recently returned to SKDKnickerbocker after serving as Chief of Staff to the Department of Homeland Security (DHS).
-In this role, she helped the Biden Administration overhaul the Department’s policies and personnel and provided strategic guidance on the full range of DHS issues including COVID response, cyber-security, domestic terrorism, border security, and immigration reform.
+Karen recently returned to SKDK after serving as chief of staff to the Department of Homeland Security (DHS).
+In this role, she helped the Biden administration overhaul the department’s policies and personnel and provided strategic guidance on the full range of DHS issues, including COVID response, cybersecurity, domestic terrorism, border security, and immigration reform.

-Prior to SKDKnickerbocker, Karen served for more than a decade as Chief of Staff to Sen. Barbara Boxer (D-CA).
-In this capacity, Karen was deeply involved in a wide-range of high-profile legislative battles, including family and medical leave, healthcare protections for women, climate change, and the environment and workplace fairness.
+Before SKDK, Karen served for more than a decade as chief of staff to Sen. Barbara Boxer (D-CA), where she was deeply involved in a wide range of high-profile legislative battles, including family and medical leave, healthcare protections for women, climate change, and workplace fairness.

-Prior to serving on Capitol Hill, Karen managed and worked on numerous campaigns, including former Vice-President Walter Mondale’s presidential campaign; President-Elect Joe Biden’s first presidential campaign; and the winning campaigns electing Sen. Tom Harkin (D-IA), and re-electing Sen. Frank Lautenberg (D-NJ).
-She was also a media advisor for Mary Landrieu’s (D-LA) successful reelection campaign.
+Before serving on Capitol Hill, Karen managed and worked on numerous campaigns, including former Vice President Walter Mondale’s presidential campaign; President Joe Biden’s first presidential campaign; and the winning campaigns of Sen. Tom Harkin (D-IA) and Sen. Frank Lautenberg (D-NJ).
+She also served as a media advisor for Mary Landrieu’s (D-LA) successful reelection campaign.